chintamanichavan/chintamanichavan/README.md

 ### About Me

-I am a recent graduate from Rochester Institute of Technology with a major in Network and System Administration.
+I am a graduate from Rochester Institute of Technology with a major in Network and System Administration.
 Actively seeking full-time positions in the field of DevOps, Cloud computing and Networking.
 I have gained experience as an Assistant System Administrator with a demonstrated history of working in the higher education industry.

 ### • Good hands-on knowledge of Source Code Management (Version Control System) tools like Git and GitHub.